alirezanoori1476/Alireza-Noori/README.md

   11. Javascript, Typescript
   12. Angular
   13. Razor Pages
+  14. Hangfire

 -----------------------------------------------------------------------------

 My Experiences:

--- Asa.Co (Agah Broker Group)  -  Back End Developer  -  Full Time  -  4 Month Untill Now
+-- Asa.Co (Agah Broker Group)  -  Back-End Developer  -  Full Time  -  Present

   As a .NET Developer at ASA (Agah Broker), I leverage Akka.NET and Agile methodology to build and maintain cutting-edge event-driven applications for the exchange market.
 I collaborate with a team of skilled and passionate professionals who share the same vision of excellence and innovation.
 Some of my achievements include the following:
 > Developing a robust and scalable event-driven application using Akka.NET and .NET Core that delivers real-time data and analysis for brokers and traders.